 “Pegasus Bay Merlot Cabernet ages like clockwork”

 This wine is made in the same style as the celebrated Claret from Bordeaux, using traditional methods.
-After being picked in April, the grapes began fermentation naturally in stainless steel tanks.
-During this process the juice was regularly drained and sprayed back over the cap of floating grape skins (rather than plunging), to ensure a perfect tannin balance was extracted from the fruit.
+After being picked in late April, the grapes began fermentation naturally in stainless steel tanks.
+During this process the juice was regularly pumped over the cap of floating grape skins (rather than plunging), to ensure a perfect tannin balance was extracted from the fruit.
 The wine was then gently pressed off and put into French oak barriques (25% new).
 The following summer, when the weather warmed, it underwent a natural malo-lactic (secondary) fermentation.
-After maturing in oak for 18 months, the various batches were then carefully blended to produce the best wine possible.
-The finished product is a blend of approximately 60% Merlot, 20% Cabernet Sauvignon, 10% Malbec and 10% Cabernet Franc.
+After maturing in oak for 18mths, the various batches were then carefully blended in varying portions to produce the most complex and balanced wine possible.
+The finished product is predominately Merlot, with the remainder comprised of Cabernet Sauvignon, Cabernet Franc, and a small amount of Malbec.

 “Pegasus Bay Merlot Cabernet ages like clockwork”